Refined Convergence and Topology Learning for Decentralized SGD with Heterogeneous Data: Abstract

 \section{Abstract}

-One of the key challenges in federated and decentralized learning is to design algorithms that efficiently deal with highly heterogeneous data distributions across agents.
-In this paper, we revisit the analysis of Decentralized Stochastic Gradient Descent algorithm (D-SGD), a popular decentralized learning algorithm, under data heterogeneity.
-We exhibit the key role played by a new quantity, that we call neighborhood heterogeneity, on the convergence rate of D-SGD.
-Unlike prior work, neighborhood heterogeneity is measured at the level of the neighborhood of an agent in the graph topology.
-By coupling the topology and the heterogeneity of the agents' distributions, our analysis sheds light on the poorly understood interplay between these two concepts in decentralized learning.
-We then argue that neighborhood heterogeneity provides a natural criterion to learn sparse data-dependent topologies that reduce (and can even eliminate) the otherwise detrimental effect of data heterogeneity on the convergence time of D-SGD.
+\looseness=-1 One of the key challenges in decentralized and federated learning is to design algorithms that efficiently deal with highly heterogeneous data distributions across agents.
+In this paper, we revisit the analysis of the popular Decentralized Stochastic Gradient Descent algorithm (D-SGD) under data heterogeneity.
+We exhibit the key role played by a new quantity, called \emph{neighborhood heterogeneity}, on the convergence rate of D-SGD.
+By coupling the communication topology and the heterogeneity, our analysis sheds light on the poorly understood interplay between these two concepts.
+We then argue that neighborhood heterogeneity provides a natural criterion to learn data-dependent topologies that reduce (and can even eliminate) the otherwise detrimental effect of data heterogeneity on the convergence time of D-SGD.
 For the important case of classification with label skew, we formulate the problem of learning such a good topology as a tractable optimization problem that we solve with a Frank-Wolfe algorithm.
-Our approach provides a principled way to design a sparse topology that balances the number of iterations and the per-iteration communication costs of D-SGD under data heterogeneity.
+As illustrated over a set of simulated and real-world experiments, our approach provides a principled way to design a sparse topology that balances the convergence speed and the per-iteration communication costs of D-SGD under data heterogeneity.